holisticnetworking/sharefile-for-gf/README.md

 ===
 **Does this plugin allow for downloading?**
 No. This plugin assumes you need secure upload abilities, file downloads must be handled separately.
+**What permissions should I give the uploading user account?**
+Security is different for everyone.
+Still, especially if you're using ShareFile for it's HIPPA compliance, the rights given to the user account you use for uploading through this plugin should be limited.

+Consider creating a "drop box" account, which only has rights to upload to a specific directory, without the ability to either create new directories, nor to download files.
+This ensures that any potential breach of WordPress doesn't allow a hacker to download sensitive information.